Hercules (Marvel Comics): 1960s

-Hercules first appears when pulled from the past by the villain Immortus to battle the Thunder God Thor.
+Hercules first appears when pulled from the past by the villain Immortus to battle Thor.
 This story is not referenced in the character's next appearance, which depicts Hercules and Thor as apparently meeting for the first time.
-The discrepancy is eventually explained when it is revealed that the first "Hercules" encountered was actually an alien Space Phantom in disguise.
+The discrepancy is eventually explained when it is revealed by retcon that the first "Hercules" encountered was actually a Space Phantom in disguise.

-Hercules guest-stars in an extended Thor storyline, defeating a depowered Thunder God (punished by Odin for loving the mortal woman Jane Foster).
+Hercules guest-stars in an extended Thor storyline, defeating Thor (punished by Odin for loving the mortal woman Jane Foster).
 Hercules unwittingly becomes the slave of fellow Olympian god Pluto when he signs a contract which he thinks is for a film, but actually states that he will now rule the Netherworld instead of Pluto.
 Hercules is eventually rescued by Thor (now at full strength) who battles and defeats Pluto's underworld minions.
 Pluto opts to void the contract rather than accept the destruction of his realm.
 While under the contract, Hercules has a chance encounter with the Hulk, fighting him to a standstill.

-Hercules reappears as the thrall of the Asgardian villainess Enchantress who is using water from the spring of Eros and tries to use him to destroy the Avengers, but after being freed from the spell by one of Hawkeye's arrows using brimstone, and being banished from Olympus for one year by Zeus for going to Earth without permission, aids the team for an extended period against foes such as the Mad Thinker; Namor the Sub-Mariner; Diablo; Dragon Man; Red Guardian; Whirlwind and the Titan Typhon, who has imprisoned the Olympians in the Land of Shades, until leaving for Olympus.
-The character returns briefly during a storyline set directly after the Kree-Skrull War, in which the returning Avengers witness an amnesiac Hercules being abducted by two Titans.
-After dealing with a disruption in New York City caused by the Olympian Ares, the Avengers travel to Olympus and free both Hercules and the Olympian gods, who have been turned to crystal by Ares using the Ebony Blade.
-They find out from the Black Knight's spirit he lost his memory after being thrown from Olympus and drifting for six days and nights.
+Hercules reappears as the thrall of the Asgardian villainess Enchantress who is using water from the spring of Eros and tries to use him to destroy the Avengers.
+After being freed from the spell and being banished from Olympus for one year by Zeus for going to Earth without permission, Hercules aids the team for an extended period before leaving for Olympus.
+Hercules returns briefly during a storyline set directly after the Kree-Skrull War, in which the Avengers witness an amnesiac Hercules being abducted by two Titans.
+After dealing with a disruption in New York City caused by Ares, the Avengers travel to Olympus and free Hercules and the Olympian gods, who have been turned to crystal by Ares using the Ebony Blade.
+The Avengers learn that Hercules had lost his memory after being thrown from Olympus.